bxparks/AceSegment/README.md

 These LED modules use the MAX7219 controller chip which communicate using SPI.
 A single chip supports 8 segments of up to 8 digits.
 Multiple controller chips can be daisychained to support more than 8 digits.
-The 8-digit module is readily available commercially from multiple suppliers on Amazon and eBay, and they look like this:
+LED modules with 8 digits are readily available from multiple suppliers on Amazon and eBay, and they look like
+this:

 ![MAX7219 LED Module](docs/max7219/max7219_8_digits.jpg)